9D/8N

 Access to Dzongri trek base, Yuksom:

-We will arrange a pickup and drop from NJP/Siliguri to Yuksom and back.
-This will be shared by the team members on actual basis and you pay directly to driver/owner on spot.
-Typically a Tata Sumo/Mahindra Maxx type Jeep charges ₹ 6000 one side which can accommodate 6 to 8 people.
+We may arrange a pickup and drop from NJP/Bagdogra or Siliguri to Yuksom and back.
+This will be shared by the team members on actual basis and you pay directly to driver/owner on the spot.
+Typically a Tata Sumo/Mahindra Bolero type private vehicle charges ₹ 7000 one way which is comfortable for 5 to 6 people.
 Tempo Traveller type vans are not available in this route.
 This cost is NOT included in the TREK FEE.

 For details on how to reach nearest railways station/airport and move to trek base independently/public transportation check the details in GETTING THERE TAB.